ShenZhouHong/hookups-party/README.md

 modularized to have different build options for different environments.
 Hookups💋 is configured to build according to two different buld targets:

- - `development`: Javascript and CSS are combined and minified with sourcemaps, for the ease of debugging.
+ - `development`: Javascript is linted for quality control.
+Furthermore Javascript and CSS are combined and minified with sourcemaps, for the ease of debugging.
  - `production`: Javascript and CSS are further optimized and minified without sourcemaps, for smaller filesizes.

 When running Hookups💋build `grunt` to the desired target environment.
-If you plan to develop Hookups💋, the `development` target will aid debugging, while the production target is optimized for a production environment:
+If you plan to develop Hookups💋, the `development` target will aid debugging and provide linting while the production target is optimized for a production environment:

 ```